Skip to content

 • Anniversary content: Special content on their subscription anniversary

-• Loyalty-only PPV: Exclusive PPV offers only available to long-term subscribers
+• Loyalty-only PPV: Exclusive offers available only to long-term subscribers — not mass-sent

-• Shoutouts and recognition: Publicly (anonymously if preferred) thank loyal subscribers
+• Shoutouts and recognition: Acknowledge loyal subscribers publicly (with permission)

-• Discounted renewals: Offer renewal discounts to at-risk subscribers
+• Discounted renewals: Proactively offer discounts to subscribers approaching cancellation

 6. Content Calendar Transparency

-• Countdown to special events or content drops
+• Countdowns to special events or major content drops

 7. Community Building

-• Create shared experiences (watch parties, challenges, polls)
+• Create shared experiences: watch parties, challenges, subscriber polls with real stakes

-• Make subscribers feel like part of something exclusive
+• Make subscribers feel like they’re part of something exclusive — not just consuming content

 Learn more in our fan engagement guide.